tristin/akka-sdk/samples/event-sourced-counter-brokers/README.md

 ## Developing

-This project demonstrates the use of an Event Sourced Entity and Consumer components.
+This project demonstrates the use of an Event Sourced Entity and the different ways to consume and produce from/to a broker.
+This sample provides configuration to run with either Kafka or Google PubSub emulator.
-To understand more about these components, see [Developing services](https://doc.akka.io/java/index.html).
+Note that, currently, only one broker can be configured per service.
+To understand more about these consumers and producers, see [Consuming and Producing](https://doc.akka.io/java/consuming-producing.html).

 ## Building